MyHomeMyData/ioBroker.e3oncan/README.md

 ## What is different to open3e project?
 * Obviously, the main differece is the direct integration to ioBroker.
 Configuration can be done via dialogs, data get's directly listed in object tree.
-* WriteByDid is supported for raw data and for numeric datapoints without sub structure under tree-view of objects.
-Writing of data is triggered by storing the datapoint with ack=false.
-The datapoint will be read again two seconds after writing.
+* **WriteByDid is supported for all data types** but restricted to datapoints on device specific white list, see info section of device.
+You need to do a datapoint scan to enable writing.
+Writing of data is triggered by storing the datapoint with ack=false - yes, it's that simple!
+The datapoint will be read again from device two seconds after writing.
+If datapoint not get's acknowledged, please take a look to the logs.
 * A scan for datapoints per device (as depict tool of open3e is doing) is available now.
 After a successful scan, device specific datapoints are listed in object tree.
 * In addation to open3e real time collecting of data via listening is supported.